junpeea/junpeea.github.io/About.md

 Jun has been studying Spatial Statistics, Spatial Epidemiology, Environmental Epidemiology, and working on the development of statistical Machine Learning methodology for spatially dependent data.

-Jun will teach an undergraduate Statistics course (STAT330) at the Department of Statistics, Iowa State University (Summer, 2022)
+Jun has recently taught "Probability and Statistics for Computer Science (STAT330)" as an instructor for an undergraduate in the department of Computer Science at Iowa State University (Summer, 2022)

 ### Contact